Interactive Brokers Group Inc. (IBKR) is destined for greater heights as its last quarter sales were 976,000 K - News Daemon

 Interactive Brokers Group Inc. (NASDAQ: IBKR) Trading Performance Indicators

-Here are Interactive Brokers Group Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 9.11.
-Likewise, its price to free cash flow for the trailing twelve months is 9.64.
+You can see what Interactive Brokers Group Inc. (IBKR) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 8.85.
+Likewise, its price to free cash flow for the trailing twelve months is 9.37.

 Technical Analysis of Interactive Brokers Group Inc. (IBKR)

-During the past 100 days, Interactive Brokers Group Inc.’s (IBKR) raw stochastic average was set at 93.00%, which indicates a significant increase from 70.84% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 12.67% in the past 14 days, which was lower than the 29.27% volatility it showed in the past 100 days.
+During the past 100 days, Interactive Brokers Group Inc.’s (IBKR) raw stochastic average was set at 55.33%, which indicates a significant increase from 2.65% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 33.04% in the past 14 days, which was higher than the 31.07% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $80.83, while its 200-day Moving Average is $69.65.
-However, in the short run, Interactive Brokers Group Inc.’s stock first resistance to watch stands at $89.25.
-Second resistance stands at $89.94.
-The third major resistance level sits at $90.67.
-If the price goes on to break the first support level at $87.83, it is likely to go to the next support level at $87.10.
-Assuming the price breaks the second support level, the third support level stands at $86.41.
+At the time of writing, stock’s 50-day Moving Average is $81.55, while its 200-day Moving Average is $70.08.
+Nevertheless, the first resistance level for the watch stands at $83.29 in the near term.
+At $86.28, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $87.92.
+If the price goes on to break the first support level at $78.66, it is likely to go to the next support level at $77.02.
+Assuming the price breaks the second support level, the third support level stands at $74.03.

 Interactive Brokers Group Inc. (NASDAQ: IBKR) Key Stats